JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

   - bash
   - disaster-recovery
 categories: ["Operations", "Safety Nets"]
 description: "Backups are useless if they don't restore.
-Here is the 10-minute audit to prevent the 'Schrödinger's Backup' scenario."
+Here is the 10-minute audit to prevent the 'untested backup' scenario."
 ---

 ## The Nightmare Scenario